alma/alma-woocommerce-gateway/readme.txt

 4. Alma\'s payment page that users are sent to upon order confirmation

 == Changelog ==

+= 1.17 =
+* Do not require Live key in Test mode and vice versa
+* Include cancel url, order reference & order URLs in payment data
+* Don't show the eligibility message in case of API error
+* Stop checking in vendor dependencies – they'll be included in each release's ZIP file

 = 1.1.6 =
 * Dependencies update